 - With a larger display and an always on option, your information’s always a quick glance away (always on display requires more frequent charging)

-- Track heart rate 24/7, steps, distance, calories burned, hourly activity, active minutes and floors climbed.
-Syncing range - up to 6.1 meters
+- Track heart rate 24/ 7, steps, distance, calories burned, hourly activity, active minutes and floors climbed

 - EDA Scan app detects electrodermal activity which may indicate your body's response to stress and a built-in skin temperature sensor logs yours each night so you can see when it varies

-- Assess your heart for atrial fibrillation –a heart rhythm irregularity- and easily share results with your doctor (The Fitbit ECG app is only available in select countries.
-Not intended for use by people under 22 years old.
+- With a compatible ECG app right on your wrist, assess your heart for atrial fibrillation –a heart rhythm irregularity-- and easily share results with your doctor (FDA review of ECG app pending; Only available in U.S. upon clearance.
+Availability outside the U.S. pending applicable regulatory clearances.
+Not intended for use by people under 22 years old)

-- Free 6-month trial of Fitbit Premium for new Premium users (New Premium users only.
+- Personalized health & fitness guidance with a free 6-month trial of Fitbit Premium for new Premium users (New Premium users only.
+Must activate with device.
 Valid payment method required.
 Free trial must be activated within 60 days of device activation.
 Cancel before free trial ends to avoid subscription fees)

 - High & low heart rate notifications alert you if yours seems above or below your average